-(c) Royalties Receivable A/c Dr. Royalties Reserve A/c
+(c)Royalties Receivable A/c Dr.Royalties Reserve A/cDr.

-(Being royalty & unrecouped shortworkings transferred to Profit & Loss A/c)
+(Being royalty & unrecouped shortworkings transferred to Profit & Loss $\mathrm{A/c})$

 Illustration-5: On Ist Jan., a Coal Co., took a Coal mine on lease for 15 years as the terms of paying a Minimum Rent of Rs.
 10,000 per year, merging into a royalty of 50 paise per tonne.
 The output was as under:-